BNYX, Yeat & Peso Pluma Bring Wild Energy To “Fuego”

 Did BNYX just create the weirdest posse cut of the entire year with “Fuego”?

 BNYX made a pretty fearless move by dropping his new project the same day Drake released ICEMAN.
 That takes balls.
-Still, if the music hits, listeners will eventually circle back.
+That said, if the music hits, listeners will eventually circle back.
 To build hype for GENESIS FM, BNYX pulled together one of the wildest combinations of artists imaginable in Bizarrap, Yeat, and Peso Pluma for “Fuego.”

 The production is probably the biggest star here, though.
 The synth-heavy backdrop feels massive, futuristic, and energetic, almost like the soundtrack to a nightclub floating somewhere in outer space.
 Overall, “Fuego” is some s**t I would play at the telly with a robot that has a nice booty.